Mexico's Lopez Obrador claims historic win, broad mandate

 "For the good of Mexico, I wish him the greatest success," Meade said minutes earlier.

-Thousands poured into the sprawling main square known as the Zocalo, where the 64-year-old former mayor had called on his backers to rally Sunday night.
+Thousands poured into the sprawling main square known as the Zocalo, where the 64-year-old former mayor had called on his backers to rally.
 Many danced to the trills of mariachi music.

+Lopez Obrador spoke to the crowd there around midnight, saying to loud applause: "Today one stage has ended and we are going to begin another one - we are going to transform Mexico!"

 Retired teacher Susana Zuniga beamed and said the country was experiencing a moment similar to the Mexican Revolution a century ago.